epfl-ada/ada-2022-project-adaandthelovelaces/README.md

 - Notion is the software used for project follow up

 ### Split of Work
-- Hugo:
+- Hugo: TBD
-- Nils:
+- Nils: TBD
-- Nadia:
+- Nadia: TBD
-- Brehim:
+- Brehim: TBD

 _Note that this is subject to change._